goecharger/go-eCharger-API-v2/faq-en.md

 | idTag | IdToken | 1..1 | Required.
 The identifier that Charge Point must use to start a transaction.
 | chargingProfile | ChargingProfile | 0..1 | Optional.
 Charging Profile to be used by the Charge Point for the requested transaction ChargingProfilePurpose MUST be set to TxProfile |

 ## A Request via RemoteStartTransaction containing chargingProfile is not yet implementet and as such a seperate Request has to be send with set charging Profile.
+This was implemented with Firmware Version 60.4.

 ### SetChargingProfile.req